by chikwe ihekweazu

 Thisday reports that Professor Grange has insisted that while she has accepted responsibility for what happened during her brief tenure, she was not accepting guilt …

-It is no secret that we were excited about Prof Adenike Grange on this blog…obvious from this post, this one and especially this one…at the Lancet Lecture. …and Nigeria faces a BIGGER challenge of looking for a credible, honest, capable, forthright individual to give health of Nigerians the attention it deserves. …therein lies the challenge!
+It is no secret that we were excited about Prof Adenike Grange on this blog…obvious from this post, this one and especially this one…at the Lancet Lecture.

 There is obviously deep seated corruption in the health ministry.
 It is especially sad that public servants and Senators from the supervisory Committee on Health could be sharing money when millions are dying from lack of access to life saving drugs, lack of necessary equipment at public hospitals and incessant strikes by under-paid health professionals.